ArminGEtemad/reaction_diffusion_wgpu/README.md

 - [x] Hot reload
 - [x] Interactivity (Brush, Eraser, Pause, Play)
 - [ ] Add different starting blob shapes / reset
-- [ ] UI to change color, parameters in real time

-When these are done...
-I have to think about it

 ## First Focus